obbish/lpadmin_easy_add/README.md

 what's this?
 -------------------
-- generec bash script that lets your users install pre-defined printers easily
+- generic bash script that lets your users install pre-defined printers easily

 how to use?